NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 to be added.
 When clicking close to the starting point, the polygon becomes closed and a new one can be drawn.

+Polygons can be saved from the right-click menu.
+When reading polygons and georeferenced images from disk, choose "View as Georeferenced Images" to plot the polygons on top of the images.

 Subsequently, the ``gdal_rasterize`` command can be used to keep or exclude the portion of a given image/DEM that is within or outside the polygonal shape.